Grace-Njenga/Grace-Njenga/README.md

 My Linkedin Profile: <a href="https://www.linkedin.com/in/Grace Njenga"> Linkedin </a>

 Hi there! :bowtie: , I'm **Grace Njenga**, a passionate frontend developer with a strong interest in cybersecurity.
-I'm constantly driven to learn and explore the ever-evolving world of IT, finding excitement in the daily challenges and opportunities it presents.
+My eagerness to learn recently led me to complete the *CISCO's Introduction to Cybersecurity*, and I'm currently expanding my knowledge through the *Google Certificate for Cybersecurity Professionals* and *CS50's Introduction to Cybersecurity* course.
+I'm constantly driven to explore the ever-evolving world of IT, finding excitement in the daily challenges and opportunities it presents.

 **OBJECTIVE**